devgateway/www.developmentgateway.org/_posts/2011-09-07-afdb-and-aiddata-geocode-aid-projects.md

 created: 1315424805
 old_path: news/afdb-and-aiddata-geocode-aid-projects
 title: AfDB and AidData geocode aid projects
-lede: The African Development Bank (AfDB) and AidData recently released a data set containing the sub-national locations of all AfDB projects continent-wide approved from 2009-2010.
+excerpt: The African Development Bank (AfDB) and AidData recently released a data set containing the sub-national locations of all AfDB projects continent-wide approved from 2009-2010.
 The data, available at Open.AidData, represent more than $10 billion in AfDB Group funding to 43 African countries.